RabeyaMuna/LeetCode/README.md

 # LeetCode
-All solving problems in LeetCode
+All  problems in LeetCode,hackerrank,codeforce and toph